bobuss/pynba/README.rst

 providing read-only interface to the raw data in order to make possible generation of more sophisticated reports and stats.

-With users also can measure particular parts of the code using timers with arbitrary tags.
+Users also can measure particular parts of the code using timers with arbitrary tags.

 Why another statistics manager ?